 Founder and Chief Executive Officer

-Joel H. Moser is Founder and Chief Executive Officer of Aquamarine Investment Partners.
-He is also is an Adjunct Professor at Columbia University School of International and Public Affairs where he teaches international infrastructure development and investment.
+Joel H. Moser is the Founder and Chief Executive Officer of Aquamarine Investment Partners.
+He is also an Adjunct Professor at Columbia University School of International and Public Affairs where he teaches international infrastructure development and investment.
 He is a member of the Council on Foreign Relations.

 Aquamarine Investment Partners is an investment fund focused on the energy and infrastructure asset classes in North America.
 Moser is also the Chief Executive Officer of AQM Capital LLC, the investment advisor to Aquamarine.
 AQM’s offices are in the Seagram Building on Park Avenue in Manhattan.
 Moser’s multi-decade experience in energy and infrastructure investment spans the field, including upstream, midstream, downstream, renewable energy, and land, sea and air transportation.

 Prior to establishing Aquamarine, Moser practiced law at global law firms serving as a Senior Partner and Founding Co-Chair of a Global Infrastructure Group and founder of an International Energy and Infrastructure Practice.
 He was recognized as a leading individual lawyer in Projects by Chambers and was the recipient of the Burton Award for Distinguished Legal Writing for his work on investment in unconventional energy resources.